lottie-react-native/lottie-react-native/README.md

 ## Breaking Changes in v6!

 We've made some significant updates in version 6 that may impact your current setup.
-To get all the details about these changes, check out the [changelog](/CHANGELOG.md).
+To get all the details about these changes, check out the [migration guide](/MIGRATION-5-TO-6.md).

 Stay informed to ensure a seamless transition to the latest version.
 Thank you!